brunokoga/Montevideo/ultimateCombat_dir/classArchetypes/rogue.md

 A charlatan is a master of lies and deception.
 Whether creating simple cons or elaborately woven hoaxes capable of swaying the masses and those in positions of power, a charlatan is often a purveyor of snake-oil, forgeries, and rumormongering.

-**Natural Born Liar (Ex** : At 1st level, when a charlatan successfully deceives a creature with a [Bluff](skill_dir/bluff#_bluff, that creature takes a ­–2 penalty on the charlatan's [Bluff](skill_dir/bluff#_bluff) checks for the next 24 hours.
+**Natural Born Liar (Ex)** : At 1st level, when a charlatan successfully deceives a creature with a [Bluff](skill_dir/bluff#_bluff), that creature takes a ­–2 penalty on the charlatan's [Bluff](skills/bluff#_bluff) checks for the next 24 hours.
 This ability does not stack with itself.
 This ability replaces trapfinding.

 **Grand Hoax (Ex)** : At 3rd level, the charlatan begins to master the art of the grand hoax and learns to create deceptions designed to bestow harm upon her foes.
 She gains the rumormonger advanced talent, even though she is not yet 10th level.
 This ability takes the place of trap sense.